 Nothing beats a hot shower at the end of a long day.
 But while steamy water may work wonders on your nerves, it has the opposite effect on your bathroom—especially if the space isn’t properly ventilated.
-Excess humidity settles on every available surface in a bathroom, causing damage in myriad forms—cracked paint, peeling wallpaper, warped cabinetry.
+Excess humidity settles on every available surface in the space, causing damage in myriad forms—cracked paint, peeling wallpaper, warped cabinetry.
 What’s more, the buildup of moisture encourages mold growth in drywall and caulking, threatening indoor air quality.

 Some renters and homeowners can ventilate their bathrooms by opening a window after every bath or shower.
 Those without windows, however, should consider installing a bathroom exhaust fan.
 The best bathroom fan removes excess moisture effectively, protecting your bathroom against mold growth and water damage, while also helping eliminate mirror fog and odors.

-- BEST FOR SMALL BATHROOMS: Delta BreezSlim Bathroom Fan
+- BEST FOR SMALL BATHS: Delta BreezSlim Bathroom Fan

-- BEST FOR CHILLY BATHROOMS: Delta Electronics BreezRadiance Heater/Fan/Light Combo
+- BEST FOR CHILLY BATHS: Delta Electronics BreezRadiance Heater/Fan/Light Combo